bjorntas/elmorlabs-pmd-usb-serial-interface/README.md

 # elmorlabs-pmd-serial-inteface
-Live plotting example with data from ElmorLabs PMD serial interface The project was created in and for Windows
+Live plotting example with data from ElmorLabs PMD serial interface.

+The project was created in and for Windows